koolskateguy89/arduino_21coa202_cw/doc.md

 While using a linked list will start off using less memory than an aray, because each node will use 5 bytes (1 for the value and 4 for the pointer of the next node), its memory usage will increase very quickly.
 Assuming `MAX_RECENT_SIZE` = 64, once 64 values have been entered, the linked list will take 320 bytes which is a lot more than the 64 bytes an array will take.

 As the array uses less memory, it allows for an array of a larger size than the maximum size of the linked list, which _should_ give a more accurate average of the last 64 values.

+Their memory usages can be seen below (assuming all 64 values are stored):

 ![Memory Usage Comparison](doc/recent/memory_comp.png)